Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-config.md

 corresponding private key.
 Certificates handle SSL/TLS termination for encrypted requests, and can be used as a trusted CA store when validating the peer certificate of a client or service.

-You can manage runtime instance certificates from this page, including the creation, renewal, and removal of certificates, as well as uploading certificates for up to  16 certificates per runtime group.
+Data plane certificates can be managed from the **Data plane certificates** dashboard that is available as a **Runtime group action**.
+Here you can manage data plane certificates, including the creation, renewal, and removal of certificates, as well as uploading up to 16 certificates per runtime group.

 See the [certificate object API reference](/gateway/latest/admin-api/#certificate-object) for all configuration options.